 Glaw blinked awake.
 The ceiling that came into view was strange; smooth, white and slightly arched, higher in the middle and curving downward at the edges.
 He couldn't for the life of him remember ever having seen one like it anywhere in Trade or Search.

-With great effort, he managed to turn his head and took in the rest of the room.
+With great effort, he managed to turn his head and took in the rest of the room, his body still numb and slow to respond.
 The ceiling melted seamlessly into equally egg white walls, decorated sparsely with small, round shelves like small, smooth-edged burrows.
 There were scrolls and tiny statues on most of them, splashes of bright color that at first made his eyes ache.

 All in all, the room was very bright and cheerful, light enough to stir life back into his numb head.
 Maybe this was what the hospitals in Art looked like?
 He'd have to ask Dylis - if he ever saw her again.